mosaicml/composer/docs/source/loggers/tensorboard_logger.md

 See [these instructions](#viewing-your-results-locally) for viewing your results in the Tensorboard viewer.

 ## Saving your Logs to S3
-If you run your training on a cluster without persistent local storage or you don't have ssh access to your cluster, you may not be able to access your Tensorboard logs after the training run is over.
-To solve this issue you can have your Tensorboard logs saved to some cloud storage somewhere, like Amazon S3.
+You can also save your Tensorboard logs to cloud storage such as Amazon S3.
+This is especially useful in cases where your run environment does not have persistent storage.

 <!-- I can't figure out how to use the ObjectStoreLogger pythonically, so punting on this -->
 <!-- To save your logs to S3, you will need create an  `ObjectStoreLogger` object, like so: